Learn to craft strategic objectives that make an impact with practical examples to guide your organization’s success. Contact us for more information!

 Your organization’s “strategic objectives” (sometimes referred to as “goals”) are statements of what you’re trying to achieve.
 They make up the key components of your strategy at the highest level, and are vital in the strategic planning process.
 You can think of them as “stepping stones” between your organizational strategy and your measures (which are used to track the progress of each strategic objective).

-In this extensive article, we’ll walk through how to create and write out your strategic objectives—and give some examples along the way.
+Let us show you how to create and write out your strategic objectives—and give some examples along the way.
 (Note that many of the examples below are from a nonprofit angle.
 There is so much written from a for-profit orientation, so we thought this would be helpful to a broader audience.)
-If you're looking for ways to think about creating your operational goals, check out this article.

-How To Create & Write Out Your Strategic Objectives
+How to Create Impactful Business Strategic Objectives

-1. Choose objectives based on your strategy, not your industry.
+1. Choose objectives based on your strategy, not your industry

 Just because you are in the same industry doesn’t mean you have the same strategy.
 So, you may not have the same objectives as others in your industry.
 For example, financial institutions like Ally or E*Trade focus on leveraging customer-focused technology, so their objectives are likely focused on having user-friendly software and developing tools that will help their customers.
 Financial institutions like Goldman Sachs or Merrill Lynch focus on leveraging personal relationships, so their objectives are likely focused on providing excellent customer service or developing personal relationships.